AleDenshi/comfy.guide/content/client/gentoo.md

 ### Setting our root password
 Now we will add a bit of security to our install using passwords.
 Just run the `passwd` command and type your password twice, once for input and twice for confirmation.
 ### Installing more required packages
 Just run `emerge --ask networkmanager sudo efibootmgr grub`.
 This will install our bootloader, which is GRUB, enable support for EFI and internet support.
 Run this command.
+Then run `rc-update add NetworkManager default` to start networkmanager on startup.
 ### Installing our bootloader
 The bootloader is what loads our system.
 First, let's install the bootloader, then configure it.
 Run `grub-install /dev/`*id*.
 In this case my device id is `sda` so I will run `grub-install /dev/sda`.
 Now, let's *configure* the GRUB bootloader.